babylonlabs-io/finality-provider/README.md

 ## Become a Finality Provider

-If you are interested in becoming a finality provider you can find more details [here](./docs/finality-provider-operation.md)
+For instructions on becoming a finality provider, see our [Finality Provider Guide](./docs/finality-provider-phase2.md).

 ## Technical Documentation

-You can find more about the internals of the finality provider toolset operation in the following docs:
+For detailed technical information about the finality provider's internal operations, see:
 * [Core Heuristics](./docs/fp-core.md)
 * [Public Randomness Commits](./docs/commit-pub-rand.md)